Scheduling Open

 5. Adding class descriptions to your will can simplify the probate process by providing clear instructions to the court regarding the distribution of your assets.

 In order to create class gifts in a will in Texas, the testator must include specific language in the will that designates the gifts as such.
-Without this language, the gifts will be treated as individual gifts to each beneficiary.
 The testator can designate how the assets in each class are to be distributed among the beneficiaries in that class.
 For example, the testator could give all of the assets in one class to one beneficiary and divide the assets in another class equally among several beneficiaries.

-While adding class descriptions to a Texas will can create class gifts, there are some drawbacks to doing so.
+There are some drawbacks to using class gifts.
 First, if the classes are not properly defined, it may be difficult to determine which assets belong to which class.
 Second, if the classes are not carefully considered, it is possible that some assets may end up in the wrong class.
 Finally, if the estate is not large enough to support all of the planned class gifts, some classes may receive nothing.

 Conclusion

-Adding class descriptions to a Texas will does not create class gifts.
+Perry v.
+Hinshaw shows that adding a class description after stating specific beneficiaries does not create a class gift.
 The reason for this is because class gifts can only be created by adding a provision to the will specifically stating that the assets are to be divided into classes and distributed accordingly.
 Without such a provision, the assets will simply be distributed according to the terms of the will.

 Do you need an Experienced Probate Attorney to help?